kurimudb/kurimudb/packages/cookbook/src/ui/README.md

-This is the front end of the cookbook.
+This is the UI of the cookbook.

 This part has not been open-sourced for the time being, only the built products.